-- Your partner receives income support, income-based jobseeker's allowance, income-related employment & support allowance, or pension credit guarantee credit.
+- In a relationship with someone who receives income support, income-based jobseeker's allowance, income-related employment & support allowance, or pension credit guarantee credit.

-Prescriptions are also free if you have a valid Medical Exemption Certificate, which are given for pregnancy and a range of illnesses such as epilepsy or cancer.
-Look at the NHS website for more information and to find out if you are eligible for an exemption.
+You can find out more about free NHS prescriptions and NHS exemption certificates on the NHS website.
+Prescriptions are also free if you have a valid Medical Exemption Certificate, which is given for a range of illnesses such as epilepsy or cancer.

 Reduced price prescriptions

-If you regularly need to shell out on prescriptions then you can save money by subscribing to a prescription prepayment certificate – basically a prescription season ticket!
+If you regularly need to shell out on prescriptions then you can save pounds by subscribing to a prescription prepayment certificate – basically a prescription season ticket!

 Go for over-the-counter instead

 Sometimes you may be prescribed common medication such as painkillers or dermatology creams that are available much cheaper over the counter.
-Instead of spending £8.40 on the prescription, you may be able to save money buying over-the-counter products like aqueous cream, paracetamol, antihistamines or hydrocortisone cream.
-Ask your pharmacist for assistance.
+Instead of spending the money on the prescription, you can save money by buying over-the-counter products like aqueous cream, paracetamol, antihistamines or hydrocortisone cream.

 Buy the cheaper brands